Archaeology of Armenia

 The Aragats Mountain slopes, where Stone Age sites have been identified.

 Archaeology in Armenia has revealed many significant historical findings.
 Armenia is rich in Bronze Age sites and several Stone Age sites were recently identified on the slopes of the Aragats Mountain and are currently being excavated by Armenian and international teams.

-Archaeological excavations have taken place in the territory which is now the Republic of Armenia for about 150 years.
+Archaeological excavations have taken place in the territory which is now the Republic of Armenia since about the mid-19th century.
 Many sites, ranging from Stone Age to Early Iron Age, have been discovered and at least partly excavated.
 For the preservation and reconstruction of archaeological sites in Armenia, suggestions, and solutions have been proposed by L. Kirakosyan from National University of Architecture and Construction of Armenia.

 Stone Age archaeology discoveries (2,500,000 ~ 3000 B.C)

 Evidence of prehistoric humankind have been found in caves and open air settlements in Armenia.
 Tools made from flint, obsidian, basalt and other materials from the Stone Age indicate that Neanderthals lived in present-day Armenia.
 Use of obsidian in Armenia developed especially during the Neolithic period.
 Especially in the Syunik region, obsidian was exported to Iran and further to Mesopotamia.

 The current Republic of Armenia is located within the Armenian Highlands and is at the crossroads connecting Africa and Eurasia.
 As a result, Armenia will be important in comprehending the early stages of human activities and the emergence of ancient civilizations in the Near East and beyond.
 Starting from the end of 19th century, Stone Age sites and artefacts have been discovered and excavated, which is evidences toward the Stone Age population in this area.